skytreader/PyGame-Objects/README.md

 All code in master (except when noted) are licensed under MIT.

-ALl sprites under `sample_sprites/tiles` are licensed under a [Creative Commons Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.
+All sprites under `sample_sprites/tiles` are licensed under a [Creative Commons Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.